HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Related Work and Discussion

-{This section aims to provide} in-depth coverage of the current research landscape concerning the opportunities within the LLM supply chain, mainly emphasizing the different dimensions of the relationship between the models and datasets, focusing on the model and dataset hosting platforms~\cite{sindhu2024evolution,hadi2024large}.

-\textbf{LLM supply chain perspectives in AI.} LLMs mark the revolutionary era in AI, with the edge passing through an exponential growth phase.
-A recent paper presents LLMs key components, including model infrastructure, lifecycle, and downstream applications~\cite{wang2024large}.
-Another work showed that reusing these models has become widespread, which encourages the sharing and adaptation of base models on a larger scale~\cite{jiang2023empirical}.
-An open-source AI ecosystem, such as Hugging Face, hosts a broad range of LLMs and datasets and, therefore, plays an important role in democratizing AI technologies~\cite{riva2024huggingface}.
-The base models are key ingredients in such an ecosystem~\cite{xu2024survey}.
-They capture vast amounts of information from various datasets, allowing for effective task-specific variants like fine-tuning~\cite{han2021pre}.
-This trend underscores the significant impact of technological advancements on AI democratization and innovation~\cite{cupac2024democratization}.
+\textbf{LLM supply chain perspectives in AI.} LLMs are advancing across model infrastructure, lifecycle, and applications~\cite{wang2024large}.
+Model reuse is widespread, promoting large-scale sharing and adaptation of base models~\cite{jiang2023empirical}.
+Open-source ecosystems such as Hugging Face host diverse LLMs and datasets, democratizing AI~\cite{riva2024huggingface}.
+Base models~\cite{xu2024survey}, trained on broad datasets, enable task-specific variants via fine-tuning~\cite{han2021pre}, reinforcing democratization and innovation~\cite{cupac2024democratization}.

-\textbf{Relationship analysis between LLM models and datasets.} A recent study investigates the practical adaptation of base models to specific areas and tasks.
+\textbf{Relationship analysis between LLM models and datasets.} A recent study investigates the practical adaptation of base models to specific tasks.
 Multitask fine-tuning has demonstrated the potential to enhance performance on target tasks with scarce labels~\cite{xu2024towards}.
 In plant phenotyping, adapting vision-based models by techniques like adapter tuning and decoder tuning has shown results comparable to those of leading task-specific models~\cite{chen2023adapting}.
 The Quadapter technique for language models tackles quantization difficulties by incorporating learnable parameters that scale activations channel-wise, mitigating overfitting during quantization-aware training~\cite{park2022quadapter}.
-These findings underscore the efficacy of various adaptation approaches in improving base model performance across areas.

-From the above, we can see that models heavily depend on each other for fine-tuning, adaptation, quantization or merger.
-Building on these insights, two other works have indicated that serious security vulnerabilities may encumber the LLM supply chain to a few developers~\cite{kathikar2023assessing,osborne2024ai}.
-These factors may affect the diversity of innovation.
-The authors relate several challenges arising during the software engineering, security, and privacy of different relations and components involved in model creation and deployment~\cite{huang2023survey,wang2024large}.
-Moreover, the vulnerabilities can be transferable from one model to another model during the fine-tuning process~\cite{hajipour2024codelmsec}.